mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 In this section, it is indicated the location of your new project and you have to choose its Template:

-   * **Git repo path** (*mandatory*, not editable): This is the path where the configuration will be saved on gitlab, calculated from project name and tenant.
+   * **Git repo path** (*mandatory*, field not editable): this is the path where the configuration will be saved on gitlab, calculated from project name and tenant.
 It specifies the location of your project on GitLab.

-   * **Visibility** (*mandatory*, copy not editable): The visibility state that your project will be once saved in Gitlab.
+   * **Visibility** (*mandatory*, field not editable): the visibility state that your project will be once saved in Gitlab.
 If it is `internal`, all the internal users of the Gitlab instance could see the project.
 If it is `private`, only who has access to the repository can show the project.

-   * **Template** (*mandatory*): You have to select,from a list of pre-configured Templates, your Template, which enables you to use pre-filled configurations for your project.
+   * **Template** (*mandatory*): you have to select,from a list of pre-configured Templates, your Template, which enables you to use pre-filled configurations for your project.

    ![create-project-section2](img/Create-project-section2.jpg)